TTimTT/FMAP/README.md

 - Put your music in the `audio` folder, you can add as many songs as you wish, each subfolder corresponds to one desired playlist.
 Two Demos folder are included as examples.
 - Run `Extractor.ipynb` to extract the features of each of your songs.
 (It will take some time)
 - Finally, open `Playlist creator.ipynb`.
+Modify the parameters as you like.

 # Troubleshooting
 You may want to use the following conda environment to use these scripts: #TODO